During the first 12 months (PGY-1) of general surgery, all residents spend one month on the adult urology service.

-During all years of training, residents participate in the day-to-day operations of the service, which include active involvement in the diagnostic evaluation of urologic patients, pre- and post-operative care.
-You accumulate surgical experience in both traditional open techniques and newer endoscopic/laparoscopic operations.
+During all years of training in the Urology Residency, residents participate in the day-to-day operations of the service, which includes active involvement in the diagnostic evaluation of urologic patients as well as pre- and postoperative care.
+You accumulate surgical experience in both traditional open techniques and newer endoscopic and laparoscopic operations.

 The second and third years of urology (PGY-3 and PGY-4) provide intensive training in endourology, female urology, urodynamics, infertility, erectile dysfunction and urologic oncology.
 Four months of the PGY-4 year are spent in the continuation of pediatric urology.
 Rotations in urologic oncology offer significant exposure to patients with prostate, bladder and renal cancer.

-The final year of urology consists of hospital and clinical rotations in adult urology, and a Chief Resident Clinic.
-This experience allows the resident-in-training to transition to practice, and mature into a knowledgeable, confident and skillful urologic surgeon who is capable of thinking independently, carrying out complex operations and handling office-based tasks.
+The final year of urology (PGY-5) consists of hospital and clinical rotations in adult urology and a chief resident clinic.
+This experience allows the resident-in-training to transition to practice and mature into a knowledgeable, confident and skillful urologic surgeon who is capable of thinking independently, carrying out complex operations and handling office-based tasks.

-The preliminary-year of the Urology Residency Program at Mayo Clinic in Jacksonville is devoted to rotations in general surgery and a variety of subspecialties, including:
+The first year of the Urology Residency at Mayo Clinic's campus in Jacksonville, Florida, is devoted to rotations in general surgery and a variety of subspecialties, including:

 - Colorectal surgery